 What causes these accidents?

-Construction accidents are caused by many factors among them the collapse of buildings under construction, falling debris, exposure to high voltage wires, workers failure to use protective gear, falls from ladders that are not secured properly, faulty equipment, explosions, lack of proper worker training and carelessness when using heavy equipment such as cranes and forklifts.
+Construction accidents in Kenya are caused by many factors among them the collapse of buildings under construction, falling debris, exposure to high voltage wires, workers failure to use protective gear, falls from ladders that are not secured properly, faulty equipment, explosions, lack of proper worker training and carelessness when using heavy equipment such as cranes and forklifts.

 What can be done to prevent these accidents?